faustine-van/tuneTrackr/README.md

 ### Setup
-1. First copy file name it `.env` using this command `copy .env.shadow env`
+- First copy file name it `.env` using this command `copy .env.shadow .env`
-2. add environment variables to it:
+- add environment variables to it:

 How to get `JWT_SECRET_KEY` key
   - run `python3 generate_token.py` and, then copy it